Suchitadarode/E-commerce-website/README.md

 # E-commerce-website
 <br>
 E-commerce-website using html, css and java script.
-This is  WOMEN'S LATEST FASHION SALE website.
+This website is for  WOMEN'S LATEST FASHION SALE .